How Simulation Helps Autonomous Driving:A Survey of Sim2real, Digital Twins, and Parallel Intelligence: Introduction

-Unlike sim2eal methods, digital twin (DT)-based methods aim to construct a mapping of real-world physical entities in a simulation environment using the data from sensors and physical models to achieve the role of reflecting the entire lifecycle process of corresponding physical entities \cite{Edington2023A}.
+Unlike sim2real methods, digital twin (DT)-based methods aim to construct a mapping of real-world physical entities in a simulation environment using the data from sensors and physical models to achieve the role of reflecting the entire lifecycle process of corresponding physical entities \cite{Edington2023A}.
 In autonomous driving, DTs are typically used for multi-scale modeling of the environment and vehicles.
-As shown in the bottom part of Fig. \ref{fig_1}, data from real sensors are used to achieve motion planning of the twin body and physical vehicle in the virtual scenes through data interaction between the driving data analysis model and virtual reality.
+As shown in the middle part of Fig. \ref{fig_1}, data from real sensors are used to achieve motion planning of the twin body and physical vehicle in the virtual scenes through data interaction between the driving data analysis model and virtual reality.
 Some additional expert experience guides the modeling process to further narrow the RG.
 Moreover, the DT system is continuously learned and optimized through real-time data updates and interactions between the virtual and real twins to keep improving accuracy of the model.
 To achieve better virtual simulation effects, researchers combine virtual reality technologies with DTs.
 Argument reality (AR) and mixed reality (MR) technologies can provide better interactivity and visualization for digital twins.
 Users can interact and control the DT model using AR and MR technologies to achieve better physical simulation, visualization, and manipulation.
 In addition, AR and MR technologies can enhance DTs through real-time object tracking and virtualization, resulting in better interactive experiences and more advanced interactive applications.
-In terms of model learning and training, parallel technologies such as parallel learning, parallel driving, and parallel testing, etc., are gradually used in DTs for developing autonomous driving systems.